Why the Hell Is Everyone in Such a Hurry?

 The Time Strapped Traps of Impatience

 The only way to get away from those routines is to get outside of that haste laden bubble.
-Seeking new places and situations forces altered perspective.
-It becomes necessary to slow down in order to discover the unfamiliarity of the surroundings in which you find yourself.
+Seeking new places and situations forces an altered perspective.
+It becomes necessary to slow down to discover the unfamiliarity of the surroundings in which you find yourself.
 A reset, so to speak.

 The Grass is Not Greener Anywhere